CHEEYIN246/SES_Sem6Grp6/README.md

-# SES_Sem6Grp6
+# Part2_Sem6Grp6
-Household and Energy Consumption_2010to2020
+The Relationship Between Singapore’s Business Greenhouse gases, Air Pollution and Gas Consumption from 2010 to 2019_2010to2019